 Danish Pancakes – Ebelskiver (Aebleskiver)

-I have been telling my kids for years about my mom making Ebelskiver (Danish round pancakes) when I was growing up.
+I have been telling my kids for years about my mom making Ebelskiver (Danish round pancakes) as well as the other Danish pancakes when I was growing up.
 I remember visiting my grandmother (mormor) in Denmark as a kid and having Ebelskiver in Tivoli Gardens.

 So when I opened one of my Christmas gifts this year and found an Ebelskiver pan, I instantly went back to my childhood and couldn’t wait to have my kids experience these delightful round pancakes filled with jam and fresh fruit.